impostorsguides/impostorsguides.github.io/index.md

  - Teaching someone to fish is better than giving them a fish.
  - Experiments help you verify something works on your own machine.
  - They're also great hands-on activities.
+ - Whenever possible, use resources that are free (as in beer).
+This guide is for everyone, and everyone can afford "free".

 # If you like what you read